Shane G. Sturman, CFI, CPP - Senior Partner, President/CEO

 Chris holds degrees in Liberal Arts and Business Management, is a member of the American Society for Industrial Security, and is a Certified Forensic Interviewer (CFI®).

-Michael G. Reddington, CFI - Director of Investigations and Consulting
+David Thompson, CFI – Director of Investigation, Research and Innovation

 John J. Guzman, CFI - Lieutenant, New Mexico Mounted Patrol